How It Works

 Limitations

 Heuristic detection means false positives are possible.
 A legitimate site that's new and unranked might score lower than it deserves.
-No tool is a guarantee.

 Use url.vet as one layer of defense, not the only one.